CFSS Transition in Minnesota

 Community First Services and Supports (CFSS) is a new self-directed option being developed by the state of Minnesota, offering those who need home services more choice, control and flexibility with their services and supports required to live and work in their community.

 Accra will provide all services under the CFSS models, so current Accra clients may rest assured that you can continue working with Accra and your current caregiver.

 If you have additional questions after reading through the following information, we are here for you.
 Please use the form at the bottom of this page or call us at 866-935-3515.

 CFSS, when implemented, is intended to replace the current Personal Care Assistance (PCA) program and the state-funded Consumer Support Grant (CSG) benefit.
 You can learn more about it here, at the Minnesota Department of Human Services (DHS) website.
-Note that this program is still under development and requires federal approval; DHS will not launch CFSS before April 1, 2023.
+Note that this program is still under development and requires federal approval.
 No action is needed by clients at this time.